Azure/azure-sphere-gallery/NativeBlink/README.md

 docker pull mcr.microsoft.com/azurespheresdk:latest
 ```

+## Configure Docker Desktop to run Linux containers

+Ensure that Docker Desktop is configured to run Linux containers.
+Right-click Docker Desktop menu; if you see the option to "Switch to Linux containers", then select it.
+(If you see the option to "Switch to Windows containers", then Docker Desktop is already configured to run Linux containers.)

 ## Build and run the sample

 1. Open VS Code, open the Command Palette (`Ctrl + Shift + P`), and run "Dev Containers - Open Folder in Container...".